OpenFn/docs/docs/get-started/home.md

 When you hear "OpenFn", think [OpenFn/lightning](https://github.com/OpenFn/lightning/)--**the OpenFn "v2"**.
-It is a _full open source_ workflow automation web application which can be deployed and run anywhere.
+It is a _fully open source_ workflow automation web application which can be deployed and run anywhere.
 It is designed for governments and NGOs who want state-of-the-art workflow automation and data integration/interoperability capabilities with fully-fledged user management and auditing capabilities